-A. Children 12 years of age and older are now recommended to get a COVID-19 vaccination.
-A vaccine for children under the age of 12 is not yet available.
-Clinical trials are underway for infants and children under the age of 12, but it may be some time before one is approved.
+A. Children 5 years of age and older are now recommended to get a COVID-19 vaccination.
+A vaccine for children younger than 5 years is not yet available.
+Clinical trials are underway for infants and children younger than 5, but it may be some time before one is approved.

 Q. Will youth with high-risk conditions be included in any of the phases?

-A. Everyone 12 years of age and older is now recommended to get a COVID-19 vaccination.
+A. Everyone 5 years of age and older is now recommended to get a COVID-19 vaccination.
 If you have questions about getting a COVID-19 vaccine, talk to your health care provider for advice.
-Clinical trials for children under 12 years of age are ongoing to determine if the existing vaccines are safe and effective for them.
+Clinical trials for children younger than 5 years of age are ongoing to determine if the existing vaccines are safe and effective for them.

 Q. Can the COVID-19 vaccine make me sick with COVID-19?